dailybruin/the-stack/_posts/2023-5-14-usac-election-trends.md

   - leo_cardozo
 key_takeaways:
   - 165 accusations of Undergraduate Students Association Council election policy violations have been filed over the last four years.
 Of these 165 accusations, 85 of them have been found valid.
-  - Candidates are allowed to spend up to $500 on their campaigns, yet the average campaign spending over the last four years was $118.
+  - According to the election code found on the 2023 elections board [website](https://www.uclaelectionsboard.org/docs-forms), candidates are allowed to spend up to $500 on their campaigns, yet the average campaign spending over the last four years was $118.
   - Over the last eight years, five elections have met the 20% voter turnout threshold required to pass a referendum.

 featured_image: